 Channel incentive programs are becoming more necessary in a market where channel sales rep loyalty and attention are in high demand.
 As we all know, making your brand stand out in the hearts and minds of your channel reps is no easy task, and its harder still to do so while also meeting your ROI and budget goals.

 Recently, our channel incentive experts hosted a webinar where they shared their insight on what pitfalls to avoid while planning a channel rewards program, and it became one of our most engaging presentations to date.
-We decided to follow that up with these 7 keys to unlocking your channel incentive program’s full potential:
+We decided to follow that up with these seven keys to unlocking your channel incentive program’s full potential:

 1. Keep Mind Share High by Understanding Quota Share

-The direct employee incentive program is easy when the chain of command and peer pressure factor into its effectiveness, but in channel incentive programs all we have is the carrot without the stick.
-Having a good grasp of what your current reps’ “quota share” (read more about that and why it matters here) looks like will help you effectively make decisions on how much you should focus on winning their hearts and minds.
-For instance, if your brand accounts for under 20% of an average rep’s total sales in that channel, it’s probably time to increase rewards and/or promotion in your program to win their attention.
+The direct employee incentive program is easy when the chain of command and peer pressure factor into its effectiveness, but in channel incentive programs, all we have is the carrot without the stick.
+Having a good grasp of what your current reps’ “quota share” (read more about that and why it matters here) looks like it will help you effectively make decisions on how much you should focus on winning their hearts and minds.
+For instance, if your brand accounts for under 20% of an average rep’s total sales in that channel, it’s probably time to increase rewards and/or promotions in your program to win their attention.

 2. Manage your Run Rate Risk

 Taking a page out of Jeffrey Gitomer’s book (or tweet in this case) and asking yourself “would you rather your channel partner be satisfied, or loyal?” is an appropriate inquiry when considering your run rate in an incentive program.
 We often make the mistake of thinking channel partners are more loyal to the brand than the WIIFM (What’s In It For Me) factor and make inaccurate projections based on that pretense.
 So ask yourself, are you looking to run a “loyalty” program, or an “incentive” program to optimize your channel sales?